javascript-obfuscator/javascript-obfuscator/README.md

 If a path to the empty file will be passed - identifier names cache will be written to that file.

-This file with existing cache can be used again as `--identifier-names-cache-path` option value for using these names during obfuscation of all matched global identifier names of the next files.
+This file with existing cache can be used again as `--identifier-names-cache-path` option value for using these names during obfuscation of all matched **undeclared** global identifier names of the next files.

 ### `identifierNamesGenerator`
 Type: `string` Default: `hexadecimal`